| | | | | |

 After extensive testing across multiple wheelbases, I can confidently say that 10-15Nm of constant force is the real sweet spot for most adults.
 The caveat is that marketing departments want you to believe 30Nm is essential.
 It simply isn’t.
 Beyond 15-16Nm, you’re largely buying FOMO rather than functional benefit.
 I cap my Simucube around 16Nm peak, and my son uses the same wheelbase at even lower settings – both of us get the full experience.

-What I’ve read in the community is that most professional sim racers don’t actually use the maximum torque available to them.
+Most professional sim racers don’t actually use the maximum torque available to them.
 The general consensus on r/simracing seems to be that 10-15Nm provides ample headroom for feeling subtle changes in grip level and weight transfer, which is what actually matters for lap times.
 Sample rates and excessive torque claims are mostly marketing speak.
 The physics engines in your sim are updating at 60Hz typically – your brain simply cannot process force feedback detail beyond a certain point, and that point arrives well before you hit 20Nm.

 To put this in perspective, street cars produce roughly 7-10Nm of force through the wheel, whilst an IndyCar at maximum cornering force might hit 30Nm.
 The difference is that IndyCar drivers are professional athletes with neck and arm strength most of us don’t possess.